APrioriInvestments/test-looper/docs/specs/Repo_Configuration_Spec.md

 image:
     # one of several ways to define the image in which we're going to run.
-    ami: someAmiName
-    dockerfile: path-in-repo
+    ami: some AWS AMI name
+    docker-image: some docker image e.g., dockerhub.private-org.com:5000/testlooper:4589c1d02
+    dockerfile: relative in-repo path to dockerfile or to directory containing a 'Dockerfile'

 generate-test-plan: |
-    # some bash code to run that produces the actual test definitions and environments
+    # Some bash code to run that produces the actual test-suite definitions and environments.
-    # can assume we have defined the following environment variables:
+    # We can assume we have defined the following environment variables:
-    # REPO_ROOT - path to the current checked out repo, which will also be the CWD
+    #   - REPO_ROOT: path to the current checked out repo, which will also be the CWD
-    # TEST_PLAN_OUTPUT - path to where we expect the produced test plan to go
+    #   - TEST_PLAN_OUTPUT: path to where we expect the produced test plan to go
 ```
 Example:
 ```
 version: 1.0
 image:
-     dockerfile: .test-looper/config-Dockerfile
+     dockerfile: .testlooper/environments/plan-generation/Dockerfile

 variables:
     PYTHONPATH: ${REPO_ROOT}

 command:
-    python -m .test-looper/generate_test_plan.py  --out ${TEST_PLAN_OUTPUT}
+    python .testlooper/generate_test_plan.py  --out ${TEST_PLAN_OUTPUT}
 ```

 test outputs are expected to define the following things: